Doctoral Training and HDR

 Website

-Languages, Literature, Cultures, and Civilizations (LLCC) – ED 58
+Languages, Literatures, Cultures, and Civilizations (LLCC) – ED 58

 ED 58 brings together 11 research teams comprising some 440 Professors researchers and 480 doctoral students.
 It offers 34 doctoral programs in the fields of Literature, Languages, Arts, and the Humanities and Social Sciences.
-In accordance with the decree of August 7, 2006, it ensures the best possible study conditions for doctoral students, from enrollment through the defense and digital submission of the thesis.
-The doctoral school’s council, supported by the SEED’s administrative structure, oversees thesis progress, offers mobility grants, organizes specialized academic events, and provides supplementary training (interdisciplinary perspectives, research methodology, and career integration).
-It is the first doctoral school in France to offer distance learning programs for doctoral students who are geographically isolated and/or employed.
+In accordance with the decree of August 7, 2006, it ensures the best possible study conditions for doctoral students, from enrollment through the thesis defense and the digital submission of the thesis.
+The doctoral program’s council, supported by the SEED’s administrative structure, oversees thesis progress, offers mobility grants, organizes specialized academic events, and provides supplementary training (interdisciplinary perspectives, research methodology, and career preparation).
+It is the first doctoral program in France to offer distance learning courses for doctoral students who live in remote areas and/or are employed.

 Management Team